 - Balfour Beatty and VINCI appointed to develop methodology and programme: July 2015

-- Deadline for Secretary of State to announce final decision: 3 September 2016
+- Secretary of State announced final decision: 2 September 2016

 AimsThe objectives of the proposed scheme are to: